heestand-xyz/AsyncGraphics/Sources/AsyncGraphics/Documentation.docc/Articles/VideoPlayback.md

 ## Overview

-First we create a ``Graphic.VideoPlayer``.
+First we create a ``GraphicVideoPlayer``.
 The video player takes a url and options.
 In this case we want the video to loop and be muted.

 Then we create a `State` for our current video ``Graphic``.
 Then in the `body` we add the graphic with ``GraphicView``.